When is a company liable for a sexual harassment claim?

 in this forum:

 Why should a company be liable for a harassment claim that was not reported?
 How can a business craft a harassment policy when the law remains murky?
 How do you define policies to meet standards a multi-cultural group will accept?
 Can large companies effectively monitor their workers?
 Is there a backlash against sexual harassment policies?
 Viewer comments.
-The Online NewsHour asks: Have you sensed any backlash recently against sexual harassment policies?
-Is the public now concerned that these policies have gone too far in regulating office behavior?
+The Online NewsHour asks: If organizations become liable for harassment that wasn't reported, they will be obliged to monitor employee conduct more closely.
+Is this possible for large or multi-national companies?

 Ellen Bravo responds: